Enter the Dragon: Production

+Development

-Due to the success of his earlier films, Warner Bros began helping Bruce Lee with the film in 1972.
+Due to the success of his earlier films, Warner Bros. began helping Bruce Lee with the film in 1972.
 They brought in producers Fred Weintraub and Paul Heller.
 The film was produced on a tight production budget of $850,000.
 Fighting sequences were staged by Bruce Lee.

-Writing

 The screenplay title was originally named Blood and Steel.
-The story features Asian, White and Black heroic protagonists because the producers wanted a film that would appeal to the widest possible international audiences.
+Heller produced a treatment inspired by the comic strip Terry and the Pirates and hired screenwriter Michael Allin to develop it into a screenplay.
+Allin conceived of the film as an homage to James Bond.
+The story features heroic protagonists who are Asian, White, and Black, as the producers wanted a film that would appeal to the widest possible international audience.

+Pre-production

+Lee and Allin did not get along, and Weintraub told Lee that he would fire Allin but did not actually do so.
+Lee perceived the film as a cheap B-movie that would serve as a transitional film to introduce his talents and style to Hollywood.
+Lee's role was originally conceived as a straightforward Chinese version of James Bond.
+Lee rejected this because of Bond's status as a symbol of British imperialism and convinced the producers to re-conceive of his character as a Shaolin monk.
+Lee insisted on re-titling the film Enter the Dragon, to considerable resistance from the studio.

 The scene in which Lee states that his style is "Fighting Without Fighting" is based upon a famous anecdote involving the 16th century samurai Tsukahara Bokuden.

-Casting
+All of the actors were hired at low wages.
 Rod Taylor was first choice for playing the down-on-his-luck martial artist Roper.
 Director Robert Clouse had already worked with Taylor in the 1970 film Darker than Amber.
 However, Taylor was dropped after Bruce Lee deemed him to be too tall for the role.
 John Saxon, who was a black belt in Judo and Shotokan Karate (he studied under grandmaster Hidetaka Nishiyama for three years), became the preferred choice.
 During contractual negotiations, Saxon's agent told the film's producers that if they wanted him they would have to change the plot so that the character of Williams is killed instead of Roper.
 They agreed and the script was changed.
 In a six decade career, the character would become one of Saxon's best known roles.

 Rockne Tarkington was originally cast in the role of Williams.
 However, he unexpectedly dropped out days before the production was about to begin in Hong Kong.
 Producer Fred Weintraub knew that karate world champion Jim Kelly had a training dojo in Crenshaw, Los Angeles, so he hastily arranged a meeting.
 Weintraub was immediately impressed, and Kelly was cast in the film.
 The success of Kelly's appearance launched his career as a star: after Enter the Dragon, he signed a three-film deal with Warner Bros and went on to make several martial arts-themed blaxploitation films in the 1970s.